cvalencia1991/To-Do-List/README.md

 To get a local copy up and running follow these simple example steps.

  - go to the code the repository Awesome Book
  - Use Git to clone the repository on the site you want to put
  - Install the next npm items in the file to run it
+    - `npm install --save-dev identity-obj-proxy`
-    - `npm install webpack webpack-cli --save-dev`
+    - `npm install --save-dev @babel/plugin-transform-modules-commonjs`
-    - `npm install --save-dev html-webpack-plugin`
+    - `npm install --save-dev jest`
+    -`npm install @hint/hint-no-inline-styles --save-dev`
-    - `npm install --save-dev style-loader css-loader`
+    - `npm install --save-dev jest-json-schema`

- - to run it press the next item `npm start`
+ - to run it press the next item `npm run test`
  - Enjoy :)

 # [see live demo](https://cvalencia1991.github.io/To-Do-List/)